 Samoyed characteristics in a nutshell

-Can be quite strong-willed, so need early training and an alpha person
+Can be pretty strong-willed, so need early training and an alpha person

 Potential diseases in the Samoyed breed

-The Samoyed is mostly considered a genetically healthy breed however there is a few health issues to be aware of.
+The Samoyed is mainly considered a genetically healthy breed.
+However, there are a few health issues to be aware of.
 Some health problems in Samoyeds include hip dysplasia and diabetes.
-It is important to ask your veterinarian about the health of the Samoyed before you make your final decision.
+Therefore, it is essential to ask your veterinarian about the health of the Samoyed before you make your final decision.

-Many dog owners are unaware of the danger in some pet toys and accessories that can worsen health issues, when they innocently buy cheap products from the Far East.
-Avoid synthetic rubber play things like chew bones or tug o' war ropes from polyester; polyester collars could cause skin irritation while nylon leads absorb into your pup's skin over time!
-It's just the way micro plastics behave.
-Swap out those harmful materials with our eco friendly pet products from hemp here at Hooman’s Friend.
+Many dog owners are unaware of the danger in some pet toys and accessories that can worsen health issues when they innocently buy cheap products from the Far East.
+For example, avoid synthetic rubber play things like chew bones or tug o' war ropes from polyester; polyester collars could cause skin irritation and fur matting while nylon toxins absorb into your pup's skin over time!
+Instead, swap those harmful materials with our eco-friendly pet products from plant-based materials here at Hooman's Friend.

 Another thing to be aware of is Samoyeds and hot weather.
-Since they have an undercoat that keeps them warm in the winter, it is important to take extra precautions during summer months.
-They should never be left outside for extended periods of time since their thick fur can attract heat easily.
-If you are bringing your Samoyed on a road trip or even just leaving them outside while running errands then make sure to bring a cold water bottle and keep them in plenty of shady areas!
-Leaving them in a car is a no-go as with all dog breeds.
+Since they have an undercoat that keeps them warm in the winter, it is essential to take extra precautions during the summer months.
+They should never be left outside for extended periods since their thick fur can attract heat easily.
+If you are bringing your Samoyed on a road trip or even going out while running errands, then make sure to bring a cold water bottle and keep them in plenty of shady areas!
+As with all dog breeds, leaving them in a car is a no-go.

 Samoyed Fun facts Samoyeds are great "singers".
 It is thought that due to their similarity with wolves, they can howl quite melodically.
 Their yodels can sound like singing anyway.
 Just play some music on an instrument and see what happens.
 Samoyed dogs love to harmonise.

-Be sure to brush up on Samoyed characteristics and what to expect when living with one of these beautiful dogs.
-As the saying goes, “Dogs are not just for Christmas”.
-Make sure you ask yourself all relevant questions, before buying a dog so you don’t need to re-home them later in life.
+Be sure to brush up on Samoyed's temperament and what to expect when living with one of these beautiful dogs.
+As the saying goes, "Dogs are not just for Christmas".
+So make sure you ask yourself all relevant questions before buying a dog so you don't need to re-home them later in life.

 "I first met a Samoyed when I was 11.
 From then until now I constantly reupped my knowledge on the breed, watched every video I could, read every article I found, talked to every Samoyed owner I came across, petted all of the Samoyeds too of course!